Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Concluding discussion

 \section{Concluding discussion}

-We have analyzed the luminance of the flowing river of \textit{Red and White Plum Blossoms}.
-The spectrum of the luminance with the windowed Fourier transform followed closely $k^{-5/3}$ in the two different regions of the river.
+We have analyzed the luminance of the flowing river and the bark of the white plum-tree trunk in \textit{Red and White Plum Blossoms}.
+The spectrum of the luminance with the windowed Fourier transform followed closely $k^{-5/3}$ in the two different regions of the river and the bark region.
 This suggests that the luminance spectrum is consistent with the Obukhov--Corrsin spectrum of the passive scalar advected by HIT.
-We then calculate the even-order structure functions of the luminance up to the 6-th order and found that they showed the power-law behavior although its range was limited.
+To examine this consistency further, we calculate the even-order structure functions of the luminance up to the 6th order and found that they showed the power-law behavior although its range was limited.
 The power-law exponents of the luminance structure functions were also approximately consistent with the exponents with the intermittent exponents of the passive scalar in turbulence.
-Therefore we conclude that the flowing-water pattern of \textit{Red and White Plum Blossoms} follows the universal (intermittent) scaling law of the passive scalar in the turbulent flow.
+Therefore we conclude that the flowing-water pattern and the depiction of the bark of the white plum-tree trunk of \textit{Red and White Plum Blossoms} follow the universal (intermittent) scaling law of the passive scalar in the turbulent flow.